-Looking at these questions, a leader should ask to what extent does a method, tool, or resource meet the above criteria and achieve the desired effect?
-If the subject in question doesn’t hit any of these marks then productivity will likely suffer.
+Looking at these questions, a leader should ask to what extent a method, tool, or resource meets the above criteria and achieve the desired effect.
+If the subject in question doesn’t hit any of these marks, then productivity will likely suffer.

-Efficiency can be measured in numerous ways, but in general, the business that uses fewer materials is going to be more efficient and have an advantage over the competition, assuming they’re also effective, of course.
+When it comes to being effective vs efficient, efficiency can be measured in numerous ways.
+In general, the business that uses fewer materials or that is able to save time is going to be more efficient and have an advantage over the competition.
+This is assuming that they’re also effective, of course.

 Combining Efficiency and Effectiveness to Maximize Productivity

-If a business is ineffective in accomplishing its overall goal and the customer doesn’t feel that the service is equated with the cost, then efficiency becomes largely irrelevant.
-The business may be speedy and use minimal resources, but they struggle to be effective and because of that, they’re seriously at risk going under.
+If a business is ineffective in accomplishing its overall goal, and the customer doesn’t feel that the service is equated with the cost, then efficiency becomes largely irrelevant.
+The business may be speedy and use minimal resources, but they struggle to be effective.
+This may put them at risk of going under.

 Improving productivity starts with taking the initiative to look at how effective a company, employee, or method is through performance reviews.
 Leaders should make a point to regularly examine performance at all levels on a whole, and take into account the results that are being generated.

-Businesses and employees often succumb to being inefficient because they don’t look for a better way of doing the right thing, or lack the proper tools to be effective in the most efficient manner possible.
+Businesses and employees often succumb to inefficiency because they don’t look for a better way, or they lack the proper tools to be effective in the most efficient manner possible.

 Similar to improving a manager or employee’s level of effectiveness, regularly measuring the resources needed to obtain the desired effect will ensure that efficiency is being accounted for.
 This involves everything from keeping track of inventory and expenses, to how communication is handled within an organization.

-By putting in place a baseline value for key metrics, and regularly looking at them once certain changes have been made, a company’s leaders will have a much better idea of what sort of results they’re generating within the business.
+By putting in place a baseline value for key metrics and checking them once changes have been made, a company will have a much better idea of the results they’re generating.